Distance-Based, Online Doctor of Nursing Practice (DNP) Programs from Georgetown University

 Upon graduation, graduates are eligible to sit for board certification examinations in their specialty area to obtain licensure.

-The Post-Master’s DNP program is designed to build on the clinical experience of nurses in advanced nursing roles with master’s degrees.
-The Post-Master’s DNP program is offered in a part-time program of study, consisting of five 15-week terms, as well as DNP practice hours and on-campus executive sessions.
+The Post-Master’s Executive DNP in Health Systems Leadership and Policy program is designed to build on the clinical and leadership experience of nurses with graduate education (master’s or doctoral) who are practicing in advanced nursing roles (i.e., leadership, advanced nursing practice, informatics, education).
+The Post-Master’s Executive DNP program is offered in a part-time program of study, consisting of five 15-week terms, as well as DNP practice hours and on-campus executive sessions.

 The 30-credit curriculum focuses on leadership at the systems level.
 Coursework is designed to encourage students to innovate, influence health care policy, and engage in the world in service to others, addressing topics such as: